 While biliary cirrhosis typically develops at a slow pace, medication can help in slowing down its progression even further.
 This is especially the case if the treatment of the condition begins early.

 Due to the damage that biliary cirrhosis can cause to the body, having this condition can have an effect on an applicant’s approval for life insurance coverage.
-Because of that, the life insurance underwriters will want to know as much as possible regarding your condition if or when you apply for a policy.
+This means you’ll have to tell the underwriter a lot about how you deal and manage your condition.

 What the Life Insurance Company Will Want to Know If You Have Biliary Cirrhosis